ansys/pysam-sysml2/doc/source/user_guide/api/diagram-model.rst

 .. warning::

-    The functionalities described in this section (loading, downloading, and navigating diagrams) are **only available for projects of type SAM**.
+    Functionalities for loading, downloading, and navigating diagrams are available only for projects of type ``SAM``.

-This section explains how to load, download, and navigate diagrams from your SysML v2 project using the SAM REST API.
+This page explains how to load, download, and navigate diagrams from your SysML v2 project using the SAM REST API.

 Load diagrams
 =============

-Before interacting with diagrams, you must load them using the :class:`ansys.sam.sysml2.diagrams.tools.sam_diagram_downloader.SamDiagramDownloader` context manager, which requires a :mod:`ansys.sam.sysml2.api` connector.
+Before interacting with diagrams, load them using the :class:`ansys.sam.sysml2.diagrams.tools.sam_diagram_downloader.SamDiagramDownloader` context manager, which requires an :mod:`ansys.sam.sysml2.api` connector.

 Create a SAM REST API connector: